 As you do that, you will see that the foreground color will be changed to the sampled color in the tools palette.
 Now go ahead to get better results.

-Deselect the Protect foreground color option when you are done with everything.
+Deselect the Protect foreground color option when you are complete with everything.

 Voila, that’s it!
 You did it right.
 Background removal is a challenging task because it needs precision and skills.
 With the help of the right tools, you can achieve great results.
 Read the article carefully to get exceptional results.